jackctra/plex_for_music/README.md

 Plex is a great tool for listening to music especially with plexamp.
 However, there are some issues with keeping the database meaningful, correct and clean.
 As plex mostly is used for movies and tv shows, there are considerably less scripts for music libraries around.
 These scripts were created for personal use to adress these issues and come with the warning that they need to be adapted for a different setting.

+For starters, I will also mention third party work and provide a link if I have personal experience with the code.
+All other stuff which might be helpful should be mentioned in "Discussions" which I opened exactly for that reason.

-This is an unfinished project.
+This is a continuing project.
 Possible Categories (found in the branches) are:
 1. Metadata Maintenance
 2. Playlists
 3. Interoperability with other tools.
+4. Plex Meta Manager configs for music libraries

 Usage:
 1. All scripts point at a config.ini, in which you have to type your personal Plex configuration.
 The template is provided, has to be renamed to config.ini and completed.
 See the official documentation how to get your server-ip and token.
 You have to provide the name of your musiclibrary as well.